LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 indicator: both
 ---

 Users are granted privileges in Conversation Builder by way of assignment of a role.
-The application includes the following, predefined roles:
+The application includes the following, predefined roles.

-* Bot Builder
-* Bot Builder Lite
-* Content User
-* API Developer
-* API Credentials Manager
-* Template Manager
-* Import/Export Manager
-* Business User
-* Operations
-* Super Admin
-* Admin
-* Admin (Read Only)

 ### Bot Builder